AlttiRi/href-taker/README.md

 ### Filters

 To filter the result list use "Only" and "Ignore" inputs.
+The inputs are case-sensitive.

 The result list will have any URL which includes any word from **Only** input and no one from **Ignore** input.